Joy or consequences ∙

 An Affair to Remember is a 1957 American romance film starring Cary Grant and Deborah Kerr.
 It is considered one of the most romantic films of all time, according to the American Film Institute

-Nickie Ferrante (Cary Grant) meets Terry McKay (Deborah Kerr) aboard the transatlantic ocean liner the SS Constitution in route from, Europe to New York.
+Nickie Ferrante (Cary Grant) meets Terry McKay (Deborah Kerr) aboard the transatlantic ocean liner the SS Constitution en route from, Europe to New York.

-As the ship returns to New York City, they agree to reunite at the top of the Empire State Building in six months’ time.
+As the ship returns to New York City, they agree to reunite at the top of the Empire State Building in six months.